 The primary objective of her research is to enable high-quality, reliable visual communications for all users.
 All users, regardless of their individual network connection bandwidths, qualities-of-service, or terminal capabilities, should have the ability to access still images, video clips, and multimedia information services, and to use interactive visual communications services.
 Specific research topics include motion estimation and compensation for video coding, psychovisually-based image processing and compression, and error-resilient coding for transmission applications.

 Sheila is currently the Editor-in-Chief for the IEEE Transactions on Multimedia.
 She chaired the IEEE Image and Multidimensional Signal Processing Technical Committee, and has served as an Associate Editor for the IEEE Transactions on Signal Processing.
 In 1997 she received a National Science Foundation CAREER Award.
 She held the Kodak Term Professorship of Electrical Engineering at Cornell University from 1996-1999.
 In 2000 she received the National Eta Kappa Nu C. Holmes MacDonald Outstanding Teaching Award, and she has won numerous teaching awards at Cornell.
 In 2005 she received the Alice H. Cook and Constance E. Cook Award at Cornell University for her leadership of the Women in Science and Engineering committee.

-ECE's Edward Suh is one of the 39 scientists and engineers from across the nation to receive the Young Investigator Program Award from Air Force office of Scientific Research AFOSR.
+ECE's Gookwon Edward Suh is one of the 39 scientists and engineers from across the nation to receive the Young Investigator Program (YIP) Award from Air Force Office of Scientific Research (AFOSR).